 For students beginning in the Spring semester:

-Welcome Week and Welcome Weekend
+New Owl Week and Welcome Weekend

-Each fall and spring semester, Southern Connecticut State University hosts a Welcome Week, which is a collaborative campus program that provides opportunities for all students, with a special concentration on first-year and transfer students, to connect with people, places, services, and traditions at SCSU.
+Each fall and spring semester, Southern Connecticut State University hosts a Week of Welcome (WOW), which is a collaborative campus program that provides opportunities for all students, with a special concentration on first-year and transfer students, to connect with people, places, services, and traditions at SCSU.
 The week is filled with celebrations, programs, and activities that are designed to welcome students to campus while helping them acclimate to university life.

 COMMUNITY ENGAGEMENT AND STUDENT LIFE